Regime information for High Down Prison

 - Drug and alcohol practitioners provide support groups and integrating working with Health Care Centre around stabilisation

-- Drug Strategy Team - providing the Stepping stones Programme and RAPt Bridge Programme (abstinence based).
+- Substance Misuse Team - providing the Stepping stones Programme and RAPt Bridge Programme (abstinence based).

 - Stabilisation unit for dependent substance users